blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/dotnet-install-script.md

 `--install-dir [DIR]`

-Path to where to install the CLI bundle.
+Path to where to install.
 The directory is created if it doesn't exist.
-On Linux/OSX this directory is created in the user home directory (`$HOME`).
-On Windows, this directory is created in `%LocalAppData%`.
-Defaults to "dotnet".
+Defaults to `$HOME/.dotnet`.

 `--debug`

-Whether to use the "fat" packages that contain debugging symbols or not.
+Whether to use the larger packages that contain debugging symbols or not.
 Defaults to "false".
+You can install

 `--no-path`